-Forecasting sheets are due soon and many students are still indecisive about what classes they will take next year.
-There are all sorts of classes for you to choose from, from marketing classes to music classes and to the basic math, reading and science classes.
+Forecasting sheets are due soon, and many students are still indecisive about what classes they will take next year.
+There are all sorts of classes for to choose from, from marketing classes to music classes and basic math, reading and science classes.

-During your high school career, students must complete a total of 24 credits in order to graduate.
+During their high school career, students must complete a total of 24 credits in order to graduate.

-Asking teachers what math or science class they recommend for you doesn’t hurt, after all, teachers are the ones most familiar with your work and capability in the classroom.
+But to identify what classes will most benefit them in the future, students must take into consideration their academic standing.
+Asking teachers what math or science class they recommend won’t hurt.
+After all, teachers are the most familiar with each student’s work and capability in the classroom.

-Here are some other healthy tips to help you make that final decision for forecasting:
+Here are some other tips to help students make that final decision for forecasting:

 DO take a class you’re interested in.
 You are most likely to succeed if you are enjoying what you are learning.